wslyvh/dutchblockchainweek/legal/privacy-policy/README.md

 # Privacy Policy

-The blockchainweek.berlin website provides information about Berlin Blockchain Week , a series of independent events organized by individuals, in order to promote blockchain technology.
+The dutchblockchainweek.com website provides information about Dutch Blockchain Week, a series of independent events organized by individuals, in order to promote blockchain technology.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the berlinblockchainweek.com website.
+This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the dutchblockchainweek.com website.

 ## Information Collection and Use

 We don’t store your data, period.

 ## Cookies

-blockchainweek.berlin does not use cookies to collect information.
+dutchblockchainweek.com does not use cookies to collect information.

 ## Links to Other Sites